-Brass Casings Explained
+Brass Casings: Brass-Cased Ammo Explained

-Brass Casing Pros
+Brass Casing: Pros

 With the exception of a few specialty bullets, the brass case is normally the most expensive component in the reloading process.
-Some reloaders claim that good quality cases, loaded with light powder charges, can be used many times over before needing to be recycled.
+Some reloaders claim that good quality cases – loaded with light powder charges – can be used many times over before needing to be recycled.

-Reliable – The strong yet flexible brass is less prone to give you a stuck case when compared to steel or aluminum-cased cartridges.
+The strong yet flexible brass is less prone to give you a stuck case when compared to steel or aluminum-cased cartridges.
 There are numerous tests with very detailed results on popular forums and firearm sites that prove this to be true.
 If you’re going to shoot thousands of rounds, brass is just more reliable.

-Brass Casing Cons
+Brass Casing: Cons

-For reloaders, brass casings can be purchased in bulk and in various forms or simply gathered up as you spend time on the range or your preferred shooting location.
-It’s always a good idea to shake out your cases before you tumble and polish them so you can get to the fun part of reloading.
+Unfortunately, no manufacturer is perfect, and you can occasionally get a weak or misshapen brass case or cartridge.
+While this is pretty rare, reloaders should be sure to inspect their casings from a new supplier or unfamiliar source.
+Also for reloaders, brass casings can be purchased in bulk, in various forms, or simply gathered up as you spend time shooting.
+It’s always a good idea to shake out your cases before tumbling and polishing them – getting you to the fun part of reloading.

 While brass casings are a bit more expensive, the overall value (when compared to the increase in cost) makes them worth considering for your shooting needs.
 The reloadability, reliability, and resistance to corrosion make brass a great choice for your next ammo purchase.